inkarkat/git-extensions/README.md

 # Git CLI extensions

+_ Additions and tweaks to the Git CLI._

 These are some personal aliases, shortcuts, and extensions that make (my) work with the [Git distributed version control tool](https://git-scm.com/) easier and faster.
 Some of them may be specific to my environment and workflow, but maybe someone finds a valuable nugget in there.

 ### Installation